AbhishekJunnarkar/PartyDetailsService/README.md

 # PartyDetailsService
 Party Details Service is a CRUD Service.
-User(Client) can use the service to /POST new clients, get clients by client ID, or get clients by specific criteria like region, status, type
+User(Client) can use the service to /POST new clients, get clients by client ID, or get clients by specific criteria like region, status, type.

+Users can also add Addresses to existing parties.

+The following stack of features comes defacto with the API make this API a resilient API:

+1 Suitable HTTP Actions(GET, POST, PUT, DELETE)
+2 Caching
+3 Redirection and Forwarding
+4 Security(Authentication and Authorization)
+5 Scalable API
+6 Evolvable API
+7 A spectrum of stateless to stateful services

 #Setting up execution environment